dennissergeev/exoclimes_7_clouds/README.md

 Each example code has extended notes and line-by-line comments that detail each part of each method.
 Suggestions, ideas and improvements that help the learning/user experience are most welcome!

+Each example used a 1D approach to demonstrate the salient features of each approach.
+It is relatively simple to design 3D versions and couple to hydrodynamic models (e.g. GCMs).

+* Example 1: Ackerman & Marley (2001) model
+* Example 2: Tracer saturation adustment model
+* Example 3: Two-moment monodisperse mass moment mixed material model

 NOTE: The best way to generate a non-irradiated profile (e.g. brown dwarf) is set the zenith angle to a small value (e.g. mu_z = 1e-6) and Tirr to a low value (e.g. Tirr = 1), rather than set Tirr = 0.
 Then set the Tint to the required Teff.
-This is just due to the (probably bad) way the semi-grey and picket fence T-p profile calculation was coded.
+This is just due to the (probably bad) way the semi-grey and picket-fence T-p profile calculation was coded.

 ### Running the code